Firings come at a tough time for the big morning shows

 “Matt has always been polarizing," said Schafer, whose company produces the Q scores.
 "His positive score always equals the negative reaction.
 He is the kind of host that stirs the pot.”

-He said Hoda Kotb has a strong connection with viewers and says NBC’s Willie Geist has the strongest score among the men on "Today."
+He said that at NBC, Kotb has a strong connection with viewers and Geist has the strongest score among the men on "Today."

 Other conventions of morning TV, such as the male/female duo, may no longer be set in stone.
-Erik Sorenson, CEO of the media consulting firm Sucherman Group, and a former president of MSNBC, said that perhaps female dominated morning anchors will be the way of the future.
+Erik Sorenson, CEO of the media consulting firm Sucherman Group, and a former president of MSNBC, said that perhaps having women dominate the morning news shows will be the way of the future.